ang3lo-azevedo/mpv/README.md

 # TODO

+- [ ] Fix the script-opts-append on the /conf/scripts/**/*.conf files
 - [ ] Add rest of the scripts to the manager
 - [ ] Update the scripts-manager script
 - [ ] Update the trakt-mpv script
 - [ ] Update the trakt-mpv helper to be rewritten in Rust™️

 > The config is still in experimental phase